Rules of Engagement

 qbt-nox-static.bash

-- you provide the
+- You provide the

 -

-Use the help.
+Use the help

-Section titled “Use the help.”- Use
+Section titled “Use the help”- Use

-bash ~/qbt-nox-static.bash -h
+bash ~/qbt.bash -h

 qbt-nox-static.bash